pbinkley/rcb-manual/sections/03-printed-books.md

-linotype and intertype, it is obvious that making corrections in the matter already set up is a costly operation, because each error requires the substitution of an en- tire line.
+linotype and intertype, it is obvious that making corrections in the matter already set up is a costly operation, because each error requires the substitution of an entire line.
 With the monotype, corrections are somewhat cheaper, for only a single letter, already cast, need be substituted.